 Central location in downtown Lake Placid overlooking Mirror Lake

-High Peaks Resort is centrally located on Main Street in downtown Lake Placid.
+High Peaks Resort occupies prime real estate along the shores of Mirror Lake and abutting popular Main Street.
 Guest rooms take advantage of peaceful views over Mirror Lake with the Adirondack Mountains in the background, and the center of town is just a few steps away.
-Coffee shops, restaurants and shops are all within walking distance, as is the path around Mirror Lake, which offers a brisk 2.7-mile walk or jog.
+Coffeehouses, ice cream shops, restaurants, sports bars, and shops are all within walking distance, as is the path around 2.7-mile path around Mirror Lake.

 Lake Placid is a small town central to nearby attractions, and most destinations are within short driving distance from each other.
-Adirondack Park is the largest in the lower 48 states and has 3,000 lakes and 2,000 miles of hiking trails to explore.
+Adirondack Park is the largest in the lower 48 states and has 10,000 lakes and 46 peaks (though nearly half of the peaks lack marked trails).

 Extensive indoor and outdoor activities and ample event space for business and wedding guests

-Dancing Bears is a fun, casual restaurant that is accessible through the lobby or via a separate outdoor entrance.
-In the morning, they offer a full breakfast menu, or if in a hurry, fresh pastries and coffee.
-Lunch and dinner offers a wide range of pub food including nachos, burgers and signature pizzas.
-Sample regional beers and wines, as well as signature cocktails, and there is a seasonal outdoor patio with a fire pit and stand-up heaters.
-The lobby bar, PR’s, is open on weekend evenings for drinks by the wood-burning fireplace.
-In the winter, they have a tapas and fondue menu.
+Dancing Bears, High Peaks' casual restaurant, offers a full breakfast menu in the morning, as well as fresh pastries and coffee.
+Lunch and dinner offers typical pub fare, like T-bone steaks, seared pork loin, chicken wings, and oysters.
+Drinks include regional beers and wines, as well as cocktails, and there is a seasonal outdoor patio with a fire pit and stand-up heaters.
+The lobby bar, The Den, is open during winter months for drinks by the wood-burning fireplace.